 But for now, let’s get back to pie.

 - 1/2 cup light brown sugar

 - 4 cups sliced, peeled fresh peaches

-- 2 tbsp cinnamon sugar mixture (I use the Dixie Crystal's Cinnamon Sugar Shaker)
+- 2 Tablespoons cinnamon sugar mixture (I use the Dixie Crystal's Cinnamon Sugar Shaker for ease)

-- Bake at 375 for 35-40 minutes, or until filling is bubbly and peaches are tender.
+Bake for 35-40 minutes, or until filling is bubbly and peaches are tender.